-Financial assets subject to fair value measurement disclosure requirements include investments (see Note 4).
-The Organization has no liabilities carried at fair value on a recurring basis and no assets or liabilities carried at fair value on a non-recurring basis at June 30, 2019.
+Financial assets subject to fair value measurement disclosure requirements include investments.
+The Organization has no liabilities carried at fair value on a recurring basis and no assets or liabilities carried at fair value on a non-recurring basis at June 30, 2020.